BiernaskieLab/Rodent_Wound/README.md

 # Welcome
 This repository contains analysis scripts for Abbasi, Sinha, Labit et al. 2020 (Under Review).
-Single-cell datasets can be visualized at [Wound Atlas](http://www.biernaskielab.ca/wound_atlas/)
+Single-cell datasets can be visualized on our [Wound Atlas](http://www.biernaskielab.ca/wound_atlas/).

 # Summary